AndBible/docs/docs/source/workspaces.rst

 A **green workspace** icon indicates that this window setting *is* using the default workspace setting.

 If there is no green-workspace-icon, then the setting has been changed manually and the workspace settings won't affect it.
 Restore it to the default by pushing the Reset button.

+:doc:`Easily navigate between workspaces using gestures. <Moving between workspaces>`

 .. raw:: html